sdemyanov/ConvNet/README.md

 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
-- balance - was supposed to balance errors for highly unbalanced datasets but was not fully implemented.
+- balance - boolean variable.
+Balances errors according to the class appearance frequencies.
+Useful for highly unbalanced datasets.
+Default is 0.
+- verbose - Determines output info during learning.
+For 0 there is no output, for 1 it prints only number of epochs, for 2 it prints both numbers of epoch and batch.
+Default is 2.

 weights - the weights vector obtained from genweights or cnntrain, that is used for weights initialization.
 Can be used for testing, repeating the results or continuing the training procedure.